 Volunteering with Raleigh International is an immersive, one-of-a-kind experience.
 Described by our volunteers as “absolutely life-changing”, it’s a journey you will never forget.
-Don’t expect tourist hotspots, five-star hotels and 24/7 wifi (we promise you won’t miss it); instead, expect a memory-making adventure full of fun and rewarding experiences.
+Don’t expect tourist hotspots, five-star hotels and 24/7 wifi (we are all about the digital and alcohol detox); instead, expect a memory-making adventure full of fun, rewarding experiences and real world connection.

 What our Raleigh volunteers say

 Hear from our past Raleigh alumni's life changing experiences